 Twelfth Night (The King Drinks) by David Teniers c.
 1634-1640

 Traditionally, groups of family & friends may have "king cake parties" through the Carnival season between Epiphany & the day before Lent.
 In Portugal & France, whoever gets the King cake trinket is expected to buy the next cake for these get-togethers.

 The King Cake is a popular food item during the Christmas season (Christmas Eve to Epiphany) in Belgium, France, Quebec & Switzerland (galette or gâteau des Rois or galette des rois), Portugal (bolo rei), Spain, & Spanish America (roscón or rosca de reyes & tortell in Catalonia), Greece & Cyprus (vasilopita) & Bulgaria (banitsa).

 Twelfth Night or 'The King Drinks' - Peter Paul Rubens

 In the United States, Carnival is traditionally observed in the Southeastern region of the country, particularly in New Orleans, Saint Louis, Mobile, Pensacola, Galveston, & other towns & cities of the Mississippi Gulf Coast.
 In this region, the king cake is closely associated with Mardi Gras traditions & is served throughout the Carnival season, from Epiphany Eve to Fat Tuesday.

 Le gâteau des Rois, by Jean-Baptiste Greuze, 1774

-Related culinary traditions are the tortell of Catalonia; the gâteau des Rois or reiaume in Provence; or the galette des Rois in the northern half of France, & the Greek & Cypriot vasilopita.
+Related traditions are the tortell of Catalonia; the gâteau des Rois or reiaume in Provence; or the galette des Rois in the northern half of France, & the Greek & Cypriot vasilopita.
 The galette des Rois is made with puff pastry & frangipane (while the gâteau des Rois is made with brioche & candied fruits).
 The gâteau des Rois is known as Rosca de Reyes in Mexico.